WhatsApp: +12508858802 (After 5 p.m. UK time)

 This is where your official documents will be verified.
 Once your documents are verified, you will share them with various regulatory authorities.
 PhysiciansApply.ca is also where you will register for the MCCQE1 exam, if you will be practising in a province where the exam is required.

 • Passport – Your passport photo page and the facing page must be notarized by a lawyer or notary public.
+Make sure the notarization is on the copy of the passport and not beside the passport image.

 • Medical Diploma – This is your medical school diploma.
 It does not need to be notarized.
 If there are two sides to your diploma, you must submit both.